risk-first/website/Evaluating-Risk.md

 |Win            |+ 99 EUR       |1 in 200          |.5 EUR        |
 |Lose           |-  1 EUR       |199 in 200        |-.99 EUR      |

-Risk Management in the finance industry _starts_ here, and gets more complex, but often (especially on a software project), it's better to skip all this, and just figure out a Risk Score.
-This is because if you think about "impact", it implies a definite, discrete event occurring, or not occurring, and asks you then to consider the probability of that occurring.
+Risk Management in the finance industry _starts_ here and gets more complex.
+But often (especially on a software project), it's better to skip all this, and just figure out a Risk Score.
+This is because if you think about "impact", it implies a definite, discrete event occurring (or not occurring) and asks you then to consider the probability of that.

 Risk-First takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](Scarcity-Risk#schedule-risk), but decrease the [Operational Risk](Operational-Risk) later on by a greater amount.

 ## Risk Matrix

+![Risk Register of Dinner Party Risks](images/generated/introduction/risk_matrix.png)

 A risk matrix presents a graphical view on where risks exist.
-Here is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario) section:
+The diagram above is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario) section:

-![Risk Register of Dinner Party Risks](images/generated/introduction/risk_matrix.png)

 This type of graphic is _helpful_ in deciding what to do next, although alternatively, you can graph the overall **Risk Score** against the [Payoff](Glossary#payoff).
 Easily mitigated risk (on the right), and worse risks (at the top) can therefore be dealt with first (hopefully).